 Saint Paul’s Compost to Zero Waste Plan

 Learn more about plastics.
 Do you have questions about plastics recycling?
 Are you frustrated or overwhelmed by so many plastic products and all that plastic packaging?
 Eureka Recycling can help you sift through this complicated issue!
-Susan Hubbard, Eureka Recycling’s former CSO, looks at these questions and more in this article for the Twin Cities Daily Planet.
+Susan Hubbard, Eureka Recycling’s former CEO, looks at these questions and more in this article for the Twin Cities Daily Planet.

 We are grateful to the hundreds of generous donors—individuals and organizations—who provide direct financial support for Eureka Recycling's leading-edge work in zero waste.
 Our recycling operations are self-sustaining.
 However, Eureka Recycling raises money in order to break new ground on needed zero-waste initiatives.
 Learn how you can donate today!

 Stuff: we all have it.
 We all need it (some of it, anyway).
 But what about the stuff we don’t want or need anymore?
 What do we do with it?
 Right now, consumers and governments are given the responsibility of dealing with it—with no say in how products are made or designed.
 Your best efforts (and ours) to recycle and compost everything we can will not stop our trash cans from filling up.

 However, there are ways to change the way these products are designed and manufactured, and you have the chance to influence the process!

 We can get to zero waste without sacrificing the stuff we really want and need.
 Find out how you can tell if the products and services you spend hard-earned money on are safe, non-toxic, healthy, and durable.

 Reducing the trash we create and getting to zero waste takes all of us: individuals, communities, and companies that make products and packaging.
 We know inspiring people who are taking action every day to get as close to zero waste as they can!